 - Night Lights Tour: You simply cannot visit Ashgabat without taking a tour at night once all the lights come on.
 Driving through the downtown is akin to visiting the Vegas Strip, with the lights shining and reflecting off the bright marble buildings.
-The city is best viewed from above, so be sure that you ask you driver to bring you to the Wedding Palace, where you can cross the street and see all of Ashgabat in it’s nighttime glory.
+The city is best viewed from above, so be sure that you ask your driver to bring you to the Wedding Palace, where you can cross the street and see all of Ashgabat in its nighttime glory.

 - Akhal Teke Stud Farm: You simply cannot visit Turkmenistan without paying a visit to an Akhal Teke Stud Farm outside of Ashgabat.
 The Turkmen people are devoted to this breed, which is unique to the country.
 You will find pictures of this horse on everything including stamps, emblems, signs, currency and even the visa.
 Besides visiting Darvaza, this was my favorite activity in Turkmenistan.
 In visiting the farm, we were introduced to the family that operates it.
-We met the men that train the stallions for exhibition and were even introduced to the their prized stallions.
+We met the men that train the stallions for exhibition and were even introduced to their prized stallions.
 They showed us horses, baked us fresh bread from a traditional Turkmen oven and educated about this special breed of horse during our visit.
 It was the highlight of my trip.

 - Nisa: Another one of Turkmenistan’s UNESCO World Heritage Sites, Nisa is not to be missed when in Ashgabat.
 Located just outside the city, the remains are surprisingly intact from the city that was constructed with mud and straw.
 The site is fascinating and the man that oversees the site is animated and full of information.
 We enjoyed learning the history and wandering through the still standing corridors.
-Hard to believe it once served as a support city to the capital.
+Hard to believe it once served as a supported city to the capital.

 Other Places to Visit in Turkmenistan

-- Merv: The last of the UNESCO World Heritage Sites, we regret not being able to make a visit to this site work.
+- Merv: The last of the UNESCO World Heritage Sites, we regret not being able to visit this site work.
 The photos we have seen of Merv are very impressive.
-The site was high on our list but once we reached Ashgabat, realized we didn’t have enough USD to make the trip work while we were there.
+The site was high on our list but once we reached Ashgabat, we realized we didn’t have enough USD to make the trip work while we were there.
 Word to the wise, bring more money than you think you need.

 - Yangykala Canyon: This is another site I came across in my research of Turkmenistan before visiting.
 The photos show me that the canyon resembles the same topography of the Grand Canyon.
 In talking with other travelers that have been to the country, it is recommended to visit.
-That said, it is incredibly remote and located in the far Western part of Turkmenistan, so would take some careful coordination with your tour company to pull off.
+That said, it is incredibly remote and located in the far Western part of Turkmenistan, so I would take some careful coordination with your tour company to pull off.